 We hope you found some ideas here to help you plan your own Big Sur road trip.
 It is a spectacular road trip and we know you will enjoy it!
 If you have questions, let us know in the comments!

 Planning to explore more of the Golden State?
-Check our other day-by-day California road trip itineraries!
+Check our other day-by-day itineraries for California road trips!

 - Highway 395 Road Trip through the Eastern Sierra